 It’s interesting (lame, but interesting) that two diseases that lurk in my family history have reared their ugly heads during pregnancy – first hypothyroidism, and now, diabetes.
 Luckily, both should disappear after I give birth.

-Gestational diabetes behaves similarly to Type 2, but isn’t related to your diet or activity level prior to diagnosis.
+Gestational diabetes behaves similarly to Type 2, but is caused by pregnancy.
 Hormones coming from the placenta make you insulin resistant (to make sure the fetus gets enough glucose to grow), and problems arise if your pancreas is not able to keep up with your body’s increasing demands for insulin.
 Congratulations, you now have diabeetus!
 If undetected or uncontrolled, this will lead to your fetus getting way too much glucose every time you eat, which can make her gain an excessive amount of weight and possibly become hypoglycemic after birth when her constant stream of glucose is cut off.
 Once you deliver the placenta, you will no longer be diabetic.
 Huzzah!

 Now I have to follow special dietary guidelines and measure my blood glucose four times a day.
 Luckily (most of it is luck, but there’s also a lot of work and commitment) I’ve been able to control this with diet and exercise so far, but since my body’s insulin needs will keep rising until week 38 or so and you just never know what the placenta is going to decide to do during that time, I can’t rest easy quite yet.
 If I do have to go on medication to control this, I will be moved from the midwifery clinic to a high risk OB.
 I love my midwives, so I am very, very motivated to make this work…but like I said, it really is the placenta that’s calling the shots.